 L2CAP

 L2CAP is an acronym that stands for Logical Link Control and Adaptation-layer Protocol.
-L2CAP has one main function in the system.
-Specifically, it serves as a data packet multiplexor that lets you have streamed multiple connections from the higher level going into one interlaced set of packets going out the Radio.
-It obviously implements the de-multiplexor function as well, taking a single stream of packets and turning it back into complete streams on the other side of the link.
+L2CAP has one main function in the system: it serves as a data packet multiplexor that lets you have multiple streamed connections from the higher level going into one interlaced set of packets going out the Radio.
+It obviously implements the de-multiplexor function as well, taking a single stream of interlaced packets and turning it back into complete streams on the other side of the link.

 The L2CAP divides up the streams of data into L2CAP Channels that: